Out and About with Birmingham’s Park Rangers

 Email Lickey.hub@birmingham.gov.uk for more information.

-January Dates For Your Diary
+February Dates For Your Diary – Coming Soon!

 Whether you are looking for children’s activities, guided walks or getting involved caring for your local park there is plenty going on this autumn: